muratk5n/thirdwave/en/README.md

 who is anti-choice ends up as Fox News anchor.
 These actors will heatedly argue over stuff that could've easily been handled (in fact was) years ago.
 This situation is created by centrist Democrats.
-They are responsible for the Original Sin - not Knowing Thy Side.
+They committed the Original Sin.
+Know Thy Side.

 ---